Counterculture: LGBTQ

 Gay liberation (considered a precursor of various modern LGBTQ social movements) was known for its links to the counterculture of the time (e.g. groups like the Radical Faeries), and for the gay liberationists' intent to transform or abolish fundamental institutions of society such as gender and the nuclear family; in general, the politics were radical, anti-racist, and anti-capitalist in nature.
 In order to achieve such liberation, consciousness raising and direct action were employed.

 At the outset of the 20th century, homosexual acts were punishable offenses in these countries.
 The prevailing public attitude was that homosexuality was a moral failing that should be punished, as exemplified by Oscar Wilde's 1895 trial and imprisonment for "gross indecency".
 But even then, there were dissenting views.
 Sigmund Freud publicly expressed his opinion that homosexuality was "assuredly no advantage, but it is nothing to be ashamed of, no vice, no degradation; it cannot be classified as an illness; we consider it to be a variation of the sexual function, produced by a certain arrest of sexual development".
 According to Charles Kaiser's The Gay Metropolis, there were already semi-public gay-themed gatherings by the mid-1930s in the United States (such as the annual drag balls held during the Harlem Renaissance).
 There were also bars and bathhouses that catered to gay clientele and adopted warning procedures (similar to those used by Prohibition-era speakeasies) to warn customers of police raids.
 But homosexuality was typically subsumed into bohemian culture, and was not a significant movement in itself.

-Eventually, a genuine gay culture began to take root, albeit very discreetly, with its own styles, attitudes and behaviors and industries began catering to this growing demographic group.
+Eventually, a genuine gay culture began to take root, albeit very discreetly, with its own styles, attitudes, and behaviors, and industries began to cater to this growing demographic.
 For example, publishing houses cranked out pulp novels like The Velvet Underground that were targeted directly at gay people.
 By the early 1960s, openly gay political organizations such as the Mattachine Society were formally protesting abusive treatment toward gay people, challenging the entrenched idea that homosexuality was an aberrant condition, and calling for the decriminalization of homosexuality.
 Despite very limited sympathy, American society began at least to acknowledge the existence of a sizable population of gays.